winnieren/full_stack_takehome_assignment/README.md

 **Expectations**:

 - **Tech Stack**: Use **Next.js** for API and server-side rendering, React for frontend components.
-Styling can be done with **Tailwind CSS** or **Ant Design**.
+Styling can be done with **Tailwind CSS** or your **UI library of choice**.
 - **Time Estimation**: This assignment should take 4–6 hours to complete.
-- **Submission**: Please provide a GitHub repo link containing your code, with a README explaining your approach, assumptions, and any improvements you would make given more time.
+- **Submission**: Please fork this repo, and provide a GitHub repo link containing your code, with a README explaining your approach, assumptions, and any improvements you would make given more time.
-- **Bonus Considerations** (optional): Adding features like inline editing, client-side validation, or performance optimizations.